 The diagnosis can be made when there are classical imaging features in the correct clinical context, and secondary causes of cholangitis have been excluded 16.

-Average age of diagnosis was 54 years (range 6-93) with increased occurrence in men (63.2%) 15.
+The average age of diagnosis is 54 years (range 6-93) with increased occurrence in men (63.2%) 15.
 A large number of asymptomatic individuals are identified upon investigation of persistently deranged liver function tests.
 Symptomatic individuals commonly present non-specifically with fatigue.
 More specific symptoms include pruritus, jaundice or GI bleeding 16.

 - periductal fibrosis (onion skin lesions)

 - Sjogren syndrome 6